-- Taking credit decisions with respect to the approval of the recommendations of the Credit Committee to grant credit facilities to some customers. - Taking credit decisions with respect to the approval of the recommendations of the Credit Committee to reschedule the facilities of some customers.
+- Approving the appointment of the Secretary of the Executive Committee for the new term. - Taking credit decisions with respect to the approval of the recommendations of the Credit Committee to grant and renew credit facilities to a number of customers. - Taking credit decisions with respect to the approval of the recommendations of the Credit Committee to reschedule the facilities of a number of customers. - Approving the contracting with consulting companies and authorizing the CEO to sign contracts and follow up on implementation.